Quick Answer

 - Average annual RV insurance premiums range from $500 to $2,000+ depending on the class of RV, your driving record, and the level of coverage selected, according to Progressive.

-- Comprehensive RV coverage protects against fire, vandalism, weather events, and animal collisions — risks that standard auto insurance policies typically do not cover for motorhomes.
+- Coverages such as fire, vandalism, weather events, and animal collisions fall under what insurers call comprehensive protection, risks that standard auto insurance policies typically do not cover for motorhomes.

-- If you are still making loan payments on your RV, your lender will generally require you to carry full comprehensive and collision coverage for the duration of the loan, similar to auto loan requirements outlined by the Consumer Financial Protection Bureau (CFPB).
+- If you are still making loan payments on your RV, your lender will generally require you to carry full collision and property damage coverage for the duration of the loan, similar to auto loan requirements outlined by the Consumer Financial Protection Bureau (CFPB).

-- More than 11 million U.S. households own an RV, according to the Recreation Vehicle Industry Association (RVIA), underscoring how widespread the need for this specialized coverage has become.
+- More than 11 million U.S. households own an RV, according to the Recreation Vehicle Industry Association (RVIA), which reflects how widespread the need for this specialized coverage has become.

 What is RV Insurance?

-RV owners often make the mistake of assuming their existing personal auto policy will extend to cover a motorhome.
+One common mistake is assuming a personal auto policy will extend to a motorhome.
 It typically will not.
-A dedicated RV policy accounts for the unique risks of a vehicle that functions as both transportation and temporary living quarters, and skipping it can leave you with significant out-of-pocket exposure after an accident,
+A dedicated RV policy accounts for the unique risks of a vehicle that also functions as temporary living quarters, and skipping it can leave you with significant out-of-pocket exposure after an accident, according to the Insurance Information Institute (III).

 What Does RV Insurance Cover?

 This means that if you are driving your RV and you get into an accident, it will cover the damage and will help you get it repaired or replaced if needed.
 The next thing that it covers is damage to other drivers and their vehicles if you are responsible for the accident.
-This is going to be liability insurance and is going to be something that you are only really going to be able to use if you fully own your RV and you are not paying on a loan for it.
+Liability insurance is the layer that handles that exposure, and it is the coverage most states require at a minimum.

-For those that have a loan on your RV, you are going to need to get full or comprehensive coverage for your RV.
-Comprehensive coverage does cover quite a bit more than liability coverage.
-It covers any damage to your RV that is beyond your control.
-Lenders that finance RV purchases — including institutions like Ally Financial and many credit unions — typically require comprehensive and collision coverage as a condition of the loan agreement, much the same way mortgage lenders require homeowners insurance.
+For those carrying a loan on their RV, lenders step in with their own requirements.
+Lenders that finance RV purchases, including institutions like Ally Financial and many credit unions, typically require both collision and property damage coverage as a condition of the loan agreement, much the same way mortgage lenders require homeowners insurance.
+Liability-only coverage will not satisfy most loan terms.

-This could be things like rocks and other debris that might be thrown at your vehicle by other drivers when you are driving, damage to the glass in your RV, vandalism that might occur, fire, and even acts of nature.
+Beyond collision, there is a separate layer that addresses damage outside your control: rocks or debris thrown by other vehicles, broken glass, vandalism, fire, and weather events.
+Animal strikes fall here too.
 It can also cover damage that is the result of hitting an animal like a deer while using your RV.
 The Insurance Information Institute (III) reports that animal-related vehicle collisions result in hundreds of thousands of insurance claims each year across the United States.

 RV Insurance Coverage Comparison